What if all children knew they had unlimited potential?

 - Candidates applying for Instructional Positions will have two short answer questions in place of a cover letter

 - KIPP schools share a core set of operating principles knows as the Five Pillars.
 Which one of the Five KIPP pillars resonates most with you, and why do you want to teach at KIPP?
 Please respond in 5-10 sentences.

 - How do you diagnose your students’ ability levels?
 What academic goals did you set for your students, and what evidence do you have of their progress towards those goals?
 Please respond in 5-10 sentences.

 - Application Review

 The application process typically takes 4-6 weeks.

-KIPP Metro Atlanta does not discriminate on the basis of race, color, gender, handicap, age, religion, sexual orientation, national, or ethnic origin.
+KIPP Metro Atlanta Schools does not discriminate on the basis of race, color, gender, handicap, age, religion, sexual orientation, national, or ethnic origin.